JustinRaoECCC/nhs-infrastructure-map/README.md

 Excel Bugs
 - The other sections beyond General Information are not being copied to every excel, BUT they are stll being updated on the application, but not the deleting thing as I mentioned previously

-TODO (not bugs)
-- Make it so everytime the Map and List and Repair Priority views are toggled, the Quick View is reset to no specific station.
-This will fix the error that the quick view doesnt update until it is reclicked on.
-- Hovering mouse over the station in map view should open the Quick-view, but CLICKING should open the specific station details page
-- Specific filter colours can be chosen

 TODO (need to ask Khodi)
 - When a station is made inactive, should it grey out and fully switch Asset Type to INACTIVE